A homological approach to pseudoisotopy theory. I: High-dimensional handlebodies and their mapping classes

 \begin{lem} Let $n\ge3$.
 The morphisms induced by the action on $H_{W_{g,1}}=\oH_n(W_{g,1};\bfZ)$ are surjective.
 Moreover, their kernels are finite and $p$-torsion free as long as $n<2p-4$. \end{lem}

-\begin{proof}In the course of this proof, we shall make frequent use of the fact that the homotopy groups $\pi_{n+k}(\vee^hS^n)$ of a bouquet of $n$-spheres with $n\ge3$ are $p$-torsion free for $k<2p-3$ as a result of the Hilton--Milnor theorem and the well-known case $h=1$ due to Serre.
+\begin{proof}In the course of this proof, we shall make frequent use of the fact that the homotopy groups $\pi_{n+k}(\vee^hS^n)$ with $n\ge3$ are $p$-torsion free for $k<2p-3$ as a result of the Hilton--Milnor theorem (see \eqref{equ:Hilton-Milnor} below) and the case $h=1$ due to Serre \cite[p.\,498, Prop.\,5]{Serre}.